wbkd/d3-extended/README.md

 **as d3 plugin**

-The dist folder contains two files which you can use as a d3-plugin in your projects:
+The root folder contains two files which you can use as a d3-plugin in your projects:

 ```
-dist/d3-query.js
+d3-query.js
-dist/d3-query.min.js
+d3-query.min.js
 ```

 ```